nathants/libaws/readme.md

     ```bash
     export DEBUG=yes
     ```

+- since `ensure` operations are idempotent, if you encounter errors like rate limits, just try again.

 - `infra-ls` is designed to list aws accounts managed with `infra-ensure`. it will not work well in other scenarios.